t2mune/mrtparse/README.md

 The mrtparse, is a module to parse the file format of the MRT.

+##What is MRT format
+MRT format is a data format for storing data in a standardized format for routing information of the network.

 ##What you can do with mrtparse
 You can parse the route information of MRT format that has been acquired in such [RIPE][ripe].
 Of course, You can also parse the full route.